Your shopping cart is empty!

 While it is not impossible for someone with knowledge of electrical installation, groundworks, bricklaying, carpentry, welding and even physical geometry to install electric gates, there are a list of caveats as follows:

-The amalgamation of multiple gate automation components and the gates themselves creates a new unique piece of machinery.
+The amalgamation of multiple gate automation components and the gates themselves creates a new unique piece of machinery - a gate automation system.
 This needs to be CE marked to provide evidence of safety audits and procedures carried out during the design and creation of the new machinery.
-The legislation that gate safety is based on is complex and detailed.
+The legislation that electric gate safety is based on is complex and detailed.

 The installer is responsible for the end result and any incident caused by the gates.
 For this reason, any competent DIY homeowner should seriously consider the implications of innocently installing unsafe gates that ultimately seriously harms a family member.

-There is no doubt that an experienced gate automation engineer has a vastly superior knowledge of, and experience in gate safety than the casual or DIY gate installer.
+There is no doubt that an experienced gate automation installer has a vastly superior knowledge of, and experience in electric gate safety than the casual or DIY gate installer.

 b) A gate engineer needs a long and varied list of skills and experience.
 Gate installers have to be able to work in wood with wooden gates and posts.
 They have to be able to weld steel brackets to iron gates.
 They have to understand how the gate hinge geometry is affected by the addition of gate motors and how the motor applies its force.

-Sliding gates can’t be installed on slopes without gravity affecting, and possibly overloading motors.
+Sliding gates can’t be installed on slopes without gravity affecting, and possibly overloading sliding gate motors.
 Underground motors for swing gates need to be sunk in pits with adequate drainage and positioned precisely as they form the lower gate hinges.
 Sliding gates move on tracks laid across the driveway.
-Brick pillars often have to be built and then backfilled with concrete or constructed around steel pillars to provide the required strength.
+Brick pillars often have to be built and then backfilled with concrete or constructed around steel pillars to provide the required strength to support driveway gates.

 Gate motors are either 24Vdc or 230Vac and require a suitable power supply and safe wiring into the control panel along with all other electrical safety devices.

-In short, the gate engineer has a wide range of construction skills not found in many other fields.
+In short, the electric gate installer has a wide range of construction skills not found in many other fields.

-c) Gates are large and unwieldy and are affected by wind, particularly if they don’t have spaces in them (close boarded).
+c) Electric gates are large and unwieldy and are affected by wind, particularly if they don’t have spaces in them (close boarded).
 Handling gates can be tricky.
-Iron and hardwood gates can be very heavy.
+Iron gates and wooden gates can be very heavy.

 d) The typical installation manual lists a series of tasks in a specific order.
 They very rarely detail the exact nuances of how each step should be carried out.
 Without the experience of the qualified electric gate installer, installing a gate can take a long time.
 As this is a job that blocks the driveway access to the home, delays are best avoided.

-f) A qualified gate engineer will not only be able to design and install a safe gate automation system for you.
+f) An experienced gate engineer will not only be able to design and install a safe gate automation system for you.
 They will also be able to suggest the most suitable configuration for your unique set of requirements in the first place.
-No location and usage requirements are exactly the same, and different options for sliding or swing gates and the various swing gate motors available is best decided in consultation between the homeowner and a professional.
+No location and usage requirements are exactly the same, and different options for sliding or swing gates and the various swing gate motors available is best decided in consultation between the homeowner and a professional gate installer.

-g) A qualified gate automation installer will be able to guarantee his work and provide future maintenance and emergency call-out support.
+g) An experienced gate automation installer will be able to guarantee their work and provide future maintenance and emergency call-out support.

-h) A qualified gate automation installer will know to include manual release systems so that you can open your gates manually in the event of power failure or emergency.
+h) Quality gate installation will include manual release systems so that you can open your electric gates manually in the event of power failure or emergency.

 i) A qualified gate automation installer will understand how to employ the appropriate safety measures to reduce the risk of injury to a minimum.
 They will also be able to provide guidelines for all users of the gates to ensure unsafe practices are avoided.

-j) A qualified gate automation installer will know how to accommodate your entry and exit requirements on foot and in vehicles with minimum hassle.
-He will know how best to deal with visitors and what communication technology will be suited to your access control needs.
-It is possible today to be on the other side of the world from your gates and still be able to control them with a GSM system and a mobile signal where you are.
+j) An experienced installer will know how to accommodate your entry and exit requirements on foot and in vehicles with minimum hassle.
+They will know how best to deal with visitors and what communication technology will be suited to your access control needs.
+Today, it is possible to be on the other side of the world from your electric gates and still be able to control them with a GSM system and a mobile signal where you are.
 However, you may just need a buzzer and a gate release button.

 A gate automation system is a powerful ‘machine’ designed to open and close gates regularly and safely at any time.
 With many moving parts and exposure to the elements, a gate automation system needs regular maintenance to keep it working as it should.

-It doesn’t matter what combination of sliding or swing gates, control panels, motor voltages, safety devices and access control is used.
-Maintenance is vital to ensure that your gates work smoothly and safely and to reduce the possibility of expensive and time-consuming automatic gate system breakdowns.
+It doesn’t matter what combination of sliding gate or swing gates, control panels, gate motor voltages, safety devices and access control is used.
+Maintenance is vital to ensure that your electric gates work smoothly and safely and to reduce the possibility of expensive and time-consuming automatic gate system breakdowns.

 Essentially, gate automation system maintenance should include the following: